CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 A verification of authenticity can not be done with checksums.
 Therefore, in many cases, digital signatures are offered for programs or packages.
 In turn, the public keys needed to verify the signature are usually available on the manufacturer's websites or from public-key servers.
 Often the checksums are generated with one of the programs PGP or GnuPG.

-If the check reveals that it is a valid signature of the respective manufacturer, this results in a significantly higher degree of trustworthiness for the package than just the presence of a checksum.
+If the check reveals that it is a valid signature of the respective manufacturer, this results in a significantly higher degree of trustworthiness for the package than simply the presence of a checksum.

 Sometimes even the built-in software update mechanisms of the respective operating system or application software do not perform checksum comparisons.
 If possible, however, a checksum check should be performed on each software package before importing.
 Furthermore, not all checksum comparisons can be performed without the involvement of the users, since the checksums, signatures or certificates required for this purpose are not provided by the manufacturers in a uniform manner.
 This often requires manual verification on the manufacturer pages or customization of URLs in the patch and change software.

 If digital signatures are available for a software package, they should always be checked before installing the package.

 A fundamental problem with the use of digital signatures is the verification of the authenticity of the key used itself.
 If the public key carries no signature of a known trustworthy person or organization (such as a trust center), the signatures generated with the corresponding private key offer no real security in that the software package actually comes from the developer, manufacturer or distributor.
-Therefore, if not certified, the public keys should preferably be obtained from a source other than the software package itself, for example from a manufacturer's CD-ROM, from another mirror server on which the package can also be downloaded, or from one Public key server.
+Therefore, if not certified, the public keys should preferably be obtained from a source other than the software package itself, such as a manufacturer's CD-ROM, another mirror server on which the package can also be downloaded, or one Public key server.

 To check checksums and digital signatures, the corresponding programs must be available locally.
 Administrators should be aware of the meaning and validity of checksums and digital signatures.
 In addition, the administrators must have enough time to use the appropriate programs in their daily work and familiarize themselves with the operation.

 Obtaining patches and email changes is not recommended for a variety of reasons.
 The origin of emails is difficult to determine without the use of additional security mechanisms and the recipient addresses in the institutions are often distribution lists, whose address is easy to guess.
 Patches and changes can also be very extensive by now.
 Many companies and government agencies have limited the size of email attachments and may also prohibit the adoption of executable attachments.
 Furthermore, the large amounts of data unnecessarily burden the e-mail systems.
 Therefore, a timely availability of the software changes, which can be critical, especially in the case of security patches, can not be adequately ensured via e-mail.

 Furthermore, some manufacturers offer to send changes and patches to the customer directly on data carriers.
-In this case too, the patches and changes should be verified using checksums or digital signatures, as sender information on mailpieces and manufacturer logos on CDs and DVDs can easily be faked.
+In this case as well, the patches and changes should be verified using checksums or digital signatures, as sender information on mailpieces and manufacturer logos on CDs and DVDs can easily be faked.

 Another aspect of verifying the authenticity of the update may be news published by the manufacturer on its website, newsletter or similar channels.
 Some manufacturers have established cycles and timepoints that typically release information about changes systematically.